• Home

 Intentional Reflection

 With any knew knowledge or skill it’s important to evaluate what has been learnt.
-Reflection and evaluation provide an opportunity to reinforce and consolidate new learning, and to consider where the new learning sits and fits alongside things already known, and things still needing to be learnt.
+Reflection and evaluation provide an opportunity to reinforce and consolidate new learning, and to consider where the new learning sits and fits alongside things already known, and things which still need to be learnt.
 Intentional Reflection (IR) is an evaluation of progress with new knowledge and/or skills including improvements with literacy and numeracy.

 Start Your Career at VSTET